 The Passive Location Ranging mode is a variant of the TB Ranging mode that consists of ranging exchanges between an RSTA and a set of ISTAs.
 These ranging exchanges and associated measurement reporting are set up such that an arbitrary STA can listen in to them and use the ranging exchanges and reported ranging measurements to estimate its differential distance to pairs or sets consisting of the RTA and/or one or more ISTAs.
 This listening STA need not itself be an active (as in transmitting) participant in the ranging exchange.
 That is, this listening STA can passively estimate differential distances to the RTA and the ISTAs.
 It can then use these differential distances together with knowledge of the RSTA and ISTA locations to estimates its own location.

-If a ISTA whose dot11PassiveLocationRangingInitiatorActivated is set to true, while an RSTA whose dot11PassiveLocationRangingResponderActivated is also set to true, the ISTA may activate passive location ranging exchanges.
+If an ISTA whose dot11PassiveLocationRangingInitiatorActivated is set to true, while an RSTA whose dot11PassiveLocationRangingResponderActivated is also set to true, the ISTA may activate passive location ranging exchanges.
 In this case, the ISTA and RSTA follow the rules described in subclause 11.22.6.4.3 (Measurement Exchange in TB Mode) with the exceptions described in subclause 11.22.6.4.10 (Measurement Exchange in TB Passive Range Location Ranging mode), with subclauses.

 An RSTA in which dot11PassiveLocationRangingRespoinderActivated is true shall set the Passive Location Ranging Responder Measurement Support field in the Extended Capabilities element to 1.